-In this article, we will explain how to authenticate your domain to improve the deliverability of your emails using standard email signature protocols: SPF and DKIM.
+In this article, we will explain how to authenticate your domain to improve the deliverability of your emails using a standard email signature protocol: DKIM.

 Before you start

-- If you're unfamiliar with domain authentication, check out our dedicated article About domain authentication (DKIM, SPF).
+- If you're unfamiliar with domain authentication, check out our dedicated article About domain authentication (DKIM).

 👆Step 1: Access the Domains page